anja-elaine/LearningR/README.md

 # LearningR: Practicing awesomeness :)

-TODO: Give a brief description of what your project is about

-This project is about learning the how-tos
+This is for the DDA R course Yaaaayyy!!!!

 # Brief description of folder and file contents